-While this isn’t a specific guide for any particular year, it’s one you can loosely use when planning your Disney vacation any year.
+While this isn’t a specific guide for any particular year, it’s one you can loosely use when planning a Disney vacation any year.
 See below for our favorite weeks throughout the year!

 Avoid the Disney Marathon Weekend and the weekend around Martin Luther King Jr. Day.
 The end of the month (typically 20th – 31st) are some of the smallest crowds.

 TWF FAVORITE: End of January (ex: January 22 – 31)

 The first two weeks are some of the best weeks to visit, but crowds pick up around President’s Day and the Princess Half Marathon weekend.

 Spring Break begins this month and spreads throughout April.
 Keep an eye on when Easter weekend is for the year you’re visiting. *Epcot’s Flower & Garden Festival is usually March-May.